South Carolina Accident Lawsuit Process

 While most car accident cases involve negligence, some are based on a claim of intentional or reckless conduct.
 For example, if a person engages in drinking and driving and causes a crash, then they could be held liable for their intentional or reckless behavior.

-Questions of liability for motor vehicle accidents can be complicated.
 If you have been hurt in a wreck and are not sure if you can file a claim, your best option is to schedule a free consultation with a South Carolina car accident lawyer.
 During this appointment, your attorney will listen to your story and offer you legal advice about your rights and options for pursuing a claim.

 Compensation in a South Carolina Car Accident Case